irmen/Pyro5/docs/source/intro.rst

 If you're familiar with Pyro4, most of the things are the same in Pyro5.
 These are the changes though:

-- Requires Python 3.7 or newer.
+- Supported on Python 3.8 or newer.
 - the Pyro5 API is redesigned and this library is not compatible with Pyro4 code (although everything should be familiar):

       - Pyro5 is the new package name